Finding and using resources

-The Amirsys Imaging Reference Center combines high-quality images, classical diagnoses, and evidence-based clinical content.
+The Imaging Reference Center (Elsevier) combines high-quality images, classical diagnoses, and evidence-based clinical content.
 There are 72,000 x-ray, CT, MR, and ultrasound illustrations and images, plus over 4,000 evidence based diagnoses.

-The Amirsys Pathology Reference Center is a comprehensive, image-rich source of information with nearly 30,000 images, including gross pathology, H&E, IHC stains, correlative images, and colored graphics.
+Pathology Reference Center (Elsevier) is a comprehensive, image-rich source of information with nearly 30,000 images, including gross pathology, H&E, IHC stains, correlative images, and colored graphics.
 Over 2,100 evidence-based diagnoses.

 Laboratory Medicine - Pathology Slides is a collection of nearly 200 digitised slides used for teaching in pathology, cytopathology, histopathology and haematology courses.
-The slide collection is available on the Learning Repository.
 To view the slides you will need to download the free ImageScope Viewing Software.

 RMIT Images collection

-The Learning Repository contains collections of RMIT-created and RMIT-licensed images that can be re-used.
+The Digital Collections Repository contains collections of RMIT-created and RMIT-licensed images that can be re-used.
 These include RMIT Images, RMIT Historical Images and the Architecture Slides collection.
 Explore:

 The Copyright Management Service has produced several resources to help you find images and identify whether you can use them for learning and teaching.

 The Copyright quick guide on artistic works provides access to open images for use and also contains a quick guide providing information on using images within the University.